rojekabc/godot-newgrounds-plugin/README.md

 # Godot NewGrounds Plugin
-This plugin is created to communicate with [New Grounds](https://www.newgrounds.com) API in version 3 Beta.
+The plugin is created to communicate with [New Grounds](https://www.newgrounds.com) API in version 3 Beta.
+This repository contains two elements:
+* the plugin - located in folder _addons_
+* the sample Godot project

 # Features
 * newgrounds.io API in version v3
-* communication via https
+* communication via HTTPS (HTTP with SSL tunnel)
 * API to all described [components](http://www.newgrounds.io/help/components/)
 * Allow to use as a Godot node
+* Sample Godot project to present how to use plugin

 # How to use it
 ## On side of NewGrounds